U.S. government watchdog to probe child's death after border arrest

-WASHINGTON (Reuters) - The U.S. Department of Homeland Security’s internal watchdog will investigate the death of a 7-year-old Guatemalan migrant which occurred after she was detained by U.S. border agents, officials said on Friday.
+WASHINGTON/TAOS, New Mexico (Reuters) - The U.S. Department of Homeland Security’s internal watchdog will investigate the death of a 7-year-old Guatemalan migrant which occurred after she was detained by U.S. border agents, officials said on Friday.

-The Trump administration defended the treatment of the child, identified as Jakelin Caal by a Guatemalan official, and said there was no indication that she had any medical problems until several hours after she and her father were taken into U.S. custody on the evening of Dec.
+The Trump administration defended the treatment of the child, identified as Jakelin Caal by a Guatemalan official, and said there was no indication that she had any medical problems until several hours after she and her father were taken into U.S. custody on Dec.
 6. The Guatemalan government had earlier identified the girl as Jackeline Caal.

 Initial news reports said Caal died of dehydration and exhaustion.
 On Friday, U.S. officials said she had suffered cardiac arrest, brain swelling and liver failure.

-The Office of the Inspector General, which looks into accusations of misconduct by public employees, will take the lead on the case, a DHS official told reporters on Friday, on condition of anonymity.
+The Office of the Inspector General, which looks into accusations of misconduct by public employees, will take the lead on the case.
+It said it would share the results of its investigation with the government, Congress and the public.

-News of the child’s death has revived criticism of President Donald Trump’s hardline immigration policies from immigrant advocates and Democrats in Congress.
+News of the child’s death has added to criticism of President Donald Trump’s hardline immigration policies from immigrant advocates and Democrats in Congress.
 Democratic Senator Dick Durbin on Friday repeated his call on Twitter for DHS Secretary Kirstjen Nielsen to resign, citing the case.

 Nielsen described the death as “heart-wrenching.”